FinnWestergren2/Udacity-React-Native/README.md

 # Add Deck Tab #
 This is where you can add a Deck to the list.
 It wont let you have an empty string as a title.
+Submitting navigates to the deck details of the page you were just in.

 # Decks Page #
 This is where the list of decks is.
 Each deck is listed within a "deckComponent".